Get the hands-on training and insights needed to help today’s organizations build a skilled, productive, and adaptable workforce.

 I knew from earning my master’s degree that Walden fit my schedule as an intervention counselor, trainer, and single parent.

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Industrial-Organizational Psychologists.
-National job growth forecasts may not reflect local and/or short-term economic or job conditions, do not guarantee actual job growth, and are subject to change.
+1Bureau of Labor Statistics, Occupational Outlook Handbook, Psychologists.
+National long-term projections may not reflect local and/or short-term economic or job conditions, do not guarantee actual job growth, and are subject to change.

 Note on Licensure: